Neem (TV series)

 Neem is a Pakistani television series directed by Shahzad Kashmiri and produced by Momina Duraid under the banner of MD Productions.
 It stars Mawra Hocane, Syed Jibran, Arslan Naseer and Ameer Gilani.
 The series is set in Lahore, New York City and Kashmir.
 It premiered on Hum TV on 5 June 2023.
-The plot revolves around a dedicated university graduate Zimal who destines to work for children's education and also copes with her personal problems, a ruthless entitled son of a tribal leader Karamat Khan, and an unemployed lower class guy Ashhad who is in one-sided love with Zimal.
+The plot revolves around a dedicated university graduate Zimal, who decides to work for children's education and deal with her personal problems, a ruthless entitled son of a tribal leader Karamat Khan, and an unemployed middle class guy, Ashhad, who has one-sided feelings for Zimal.
 It concluded on 6 November 2023 after 23 episodes.